-- (4) To promote technological research and development with a view to increasing Thailand's capacity to manage, conserve and restore the environment.
-Support the beneficial use of natural resources from all sources, including the recycling of waste and other used materials; - (5) To set national environmental standards that are suitable for and compatible with Thailand's level of development in the scientific, economic and social spheres.
-At the same time, such standards should be in tandem with international environmental standards dealing with international trade; - (6) To set standards for controlling the importation of chemical, toxic and hazardous substances in accordance with the international standards set by developed countries with a view to preventing Thailand from becoming a test site or commercial site for hazardous substances and materials that are substandard.
+- To set national environmental standards that are suitable for and compatible with Thailand's level of development in the scientific, economic and social spheres.
+At the same time, such standards should be in tandem with international environmental standards dealing with international trade; - To set standards for controlling the importation of chemical, toxic and hazardous substances in accordance with the international standards set by developed countries with a view to preventing Thailand from becoming a test site or commercial site for hazardous substances and materials that are sub-standard.